joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 This is a "polyfill" which adds support for svh, dvh and lvh viewport units.
 It's mainly useful when dealing with iOS and Android mobile devices.

+⚠️ **This library is pre-release quality.
+It should work but it requires more comprehensive testing on different devices.
+Please test it out and report any bugs you encounter.**

 ## How it works

 It adds CSS custom properties (variables) `--1svh`, `--1dvh` and `--1lvh` using JavaScript.
 These correspond to 1 svh, 1 dvh and 1lvh unit respectively.
 You can use CSS `calc()` function to multiply them to your desired size.